SGsupernova/auto-compile-submitted-assignment/README.md

 If diff command finds differences between the answer text file and the output file, then make a diff file.

 **Cases of Standard Output This program**<br />
-Case 1 : If an output of a program is correct, print out a message "student number - fail(compile error)"<br />
+Case 1 : If an output of a program match an answer, print out a message "student number - success" Case 2 : If an output of a program dose not match the answer, print out a message "student number - fail(compile error)"<br />
-Case 2 : If there is an compile error or warning, print out a message "student number - fail(compile error)"<br />
+Case 3 : If there is an compile error or warning, print out a message "student number - fail(compile error)"<br />
-Case 3 : If assignment makes a wrong answer, print out a message "student number - fail(wrong answer)"<br />
+Case 4 : If assignment makes a wrong answer, print out a message "student number - fail(wrong answer)"<br />

 One assumption is formats of all c files is ds_hw_1_20140000.c